adithyarao3103/chrome-file-explorer/readme.md

 ## Privacy & Permissions

 This extension requires the following permissions:
-- Access to file URLs (to generate previews)
+- Access to file URLs
-- Storage (for saving user preferences)

 No data is collected or transmitted to external servers.